absmach/supermq-docs/docs/messaging.md

 ## MQTT-over-WS

-Mainflux also supports [MQTT-over-WS](https://www.hivemq.com/blog/mqtt-essentials-special-mqtt-over-websockets/#:~:text=In%20MQTT%20over%20WebSockets%2C%20the,(WebSockets%20also%20leverage%20TCP).), rather along with pure WS protocol. this bring numerous benefits for IoT applications that are derived from the properties of MQTT - like QoS and PUB/SUB features.
+Mainflux also supports [MQTT-over-WS](https://www.hivemq.com/blog/mqtt-essentials-special-mqtt-over-websockets/#:~:text=In%20MQTT%20over%20WebSockets%2C%20the,(WebSockets%20also%20leverage%20TCP).), along with pure WS protocol. this bring numerous benefits for IoT applications that are derived from the properties of MQTT - like QoS and PUB/SUB features.

 There are 2 reccomended Javascript libraries for implementing browser support for Mainflux MQTT-over-WS connectivity: